nadathos/nadathos.github.io/about.md

 If you have any suggestions, questions or you want to chat over at discord, you can send me an email to: <oliver.idim@gmail.com>

+Colophon: this site is hosted on GitHub via Github Pages, it is written with Jekyll.
+All other content is my own unless otherwise specified.